ima-nyush/Critical-Data-Visualization-F19/README.md

 Bias group activity*

+Pick next group research

 \*with thanks to Mimi Ohuoha And Mother Cyborg (Diana Nucera); the activity is taken from their publication "[*A people's guide to AI*](https://www.alliedmedia.org/peoples-ai)" (2018)

 #### Assignments:

+Due **this Wednesday** (2019/09/18):
+- Data Self-collection for this week's lab
+  - Save the data you have collected thus far, the temporal data for the data zine in a json format.
+  - push it to your GitHub and post the link to the wiki.
+  - if the data is sensitive and you don't want it online, please share it, or a description of it with me in an email (leon.eckert@nyu.edu).

+Due Monday (2019/09/23):
+- Read Minority Report by Philip K. Dick
+  - Think of applications in which data is used to predict the future and we act upon the prediction.
+Compile a list of 3 such situations that come to your mind, push them to your Github and share the link in the [class wiki](https://github.com/leoneckert/cdv-fall19/wiki).
+- Groups research only
+  - Aleksandra, Jannie and Robert, find the resources for your group research [here](/group-research/prediction-and-undertainty).

 ###### Optional/Related readings and resources: